lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 our current situation.
 A given here is Bacon's statement that 'knowledge is power'.
 When we create maps, make visualizations, or even just present, we are in fact creating new worlds.

-So be fully aware that while I try to offer you shoulders to stand on and see further, you will also be subjected to my shortcomings, oversights and misunderstandings.
+So be fully aware that while I try to offer you shoulders to stand on and see further, this is a 'baroque' piece, crammed with details.
+The presentation shouldn't really be held without ensuring URL distribution.
+You will also be subjected to my shortcomings, oversights and misunderstandings.

 ---